 OMD can be caused by:

 - Extended pacifier or bottle use

 - Chronic open mouth positioning

 - Dental abnormalities, such as overjet and open bite

-- Tongue thrust: when the tongue pushes against or between the teeth during speech or swallowing
+- Tongue thrust is when the tongue pushes against or between the teeth during speech or swallowing

 - For more information, go to the International Association of Orofacial Myology (IAOM) website.

-A speech-language pathologist assesses the structures and the way the lip, cheeks, teeth, jaws and tongue move.
-This is done by watching the child speak and also watching how he or she swallows foods and liquids.
+A speech-language pathologist assesses the structures and the way the lips, cheeks, teeth, jaw and tongue move.
+This is done by watching the child speak and also watching how they swallow foods and liquids.
 Pictures are taken to record the child's dental structures.
 The speech-language pathologist may recommend the child see an an allergy doctor, ENT doctor, or orthodontist.

 Each child’s treatment program is different and focuses on: